 After this time, the flowers are completely dried and ready to use in a bouquet or vase arrangement.
 The colour might change or fade a little bit as it is a natural product.
 They can be used as they are, or they can be dyed with natural pigments to obtain different colours and styles.

 This method is easy, natural and convenient.

-There are species that will dry better than others and I'll be writing about it soon!
+Some species will dry better than others and I'll be writing about it soon!
 Australian Native flowers are my favourites for drying!

-The second process of removing the moisture of the flowers, gives as a result:
+The second process of removing the moisture from the flowers, gives as a result: